ncbi/cxx-toolkit/pages/ch_cmconfig.md

 ### Conan package

-NCBI C++ Toolkit is also available as [Conan package](https://conan.io/center/ncbi-cxx-toolkit-public).
-For details, please see the [package recipe](https://github.com/ncbi/ncbi-cxx-toolkit-conan) documentation.
+NCBI C++ Toolkit is also available as Conan package.
+There are two packages, in fact - [ncbi-cxx-toolkit-public](https://github.com/ncbi/ncbi-cxx-toolkit-conan), and [ncbi-cxx-toolkit-core](https://bitbucket.ncbi.nlm.nih.gov/projects/CXX/repos/ncbi-cxx-toolkit-core-conan).
+The latter available at NCBI only.
+There is also *ncbi-cxx-toolkit-public* package in [Conan center](https://conan.io/center/recipes/ncbi-cxx-toolkit-public).

+*Public* package relies on Conan center and uses publicly available 3rd party packages only. *Core* one adds internal packages available at NCBI only, and provides more  debugging and testing options.
+To find out, what is available, use the following Conan command

+    conan search 'ncbi-cxx-toolkit*' -r all

+For developers at NCBI, the following samples are available: [CGI sample](https://gitlab.be-md.ncbi.nlm.nih.gov/pd/cxxtk/cxx/cgi-sample) and [FCGI sample](https://gitlab.be-md.ncbi.nlm.nih.gov/pd/cxxtk/cxx/fcgi-sample).

 <a name="ch_cmconfig._NCBIptb"></a>